fengyuanchen/cropperjs/docs/api/cropper-element.md

 ### $getShadowRoot

+Outputs the shadow root of the element, even if its mode is `"closed"`.

 - **Syntax**: `$getShadowRoot()`
 - **Returns**:
   - Type: `ShadowRoot`
   - The shadow root.

-Outputs the shadow root of the element, even if its mode is `"closed"`.

 ### $addStyles

+Adds styles to the shadow root.

 - **Syntax**: `$addStyles(styles)`
 - **Arguments**: